László Mednyánszky: Biography

-Mednyánszky was born in Beckó, Kingdom of Hungary, Austrian Empire (today Beckov in Slovakia), to Eduárd Mednyánszky and Mária Anna Mednyánszky, (née Szirmay) both from landowning families.
+Mednyánszky was born in Beckó, Kingdom of Hungary, Austrian Empire (present-day Beckov, Slovakia), to Eduárd Mednyánszky and Mária Anna Mednyánszky (née Szirmay), both of whom came from landowning families.
 He came from a Hungarian noble family.
-Some say he was of Slovak origin, however, according to others, he was born into a Hungarian family with Polish and Hungarian ancestry.
-One of his grandmothers, Eleonora Richer was of French origin.
-His native tongue was Hungarian and it is not even sure he could speak Slovak.
+Some say he was of Slovak origin; However, according to others, he was born into a Hungarian family with Polish and Hungarian ancestry.
+One of his grandmothers, Eleonora Richer, was of French origin.
+His native language was Hungarian and it is not known whether he could speak Slovak.

-Mednyánszky's family moved in 1861 to the chateau of his grandfather, Baltazár Szirmay, at Nagyőr (Strážky), near Szepesbéla (Spišská Belá, now in north-eastern Slovakia).
+Mednyánszky's family moved in 1861 to the chateau of his grandfather, Baltazár Szirmay, at Nagyőr (Strážky), near Szepesbéla (Spišská Belá, now in northeastern Slovakia).
 This was to be the setting for many of his works.

-Mednyánszky met the Austrian artist Thomas Ender in 1863 when Ender visited the chateau at Nagyőr (Strážky).
+Mednyánszky met the Austrian artist Thomas Ender in 1863 when Ender visited the chateau.
 Ender took an interest in Mednyánszky's early efforts at drawing, lending his assistance to improve Mednyánszky's skills.

 Mednyánszky attended a grammar school in Késmárk (Kežmarok), near his home, then attended the Akademie der Bildenden Künste (Academy of Fine Arts) in Munich in 1872–1873.
 Dissatisfied in Munich, he moved to Paris to attend the École des Beaux-Arts.
 After the death of his professor, Isidore Pils, in 1875, Mednyánszky left the École and began practicing independently from Montmartre.

-Mednyánszky returned to Nagyőr (Strážky) after 1877 to continue painting, and subsequently traveled widely in Europe, between his childhood homes in Upper Hungary and Budapest, Vienna, Paris and beyond.
+Mednyánszky returned to Nagyőr (Strážky) after 1877 to continue painting, and subsequently traveled widely across Europe, between his childhood homes in Upper Hungary and Budapest, Vienna, Paris and beyond.
 Mednyánszky visited the Szolnok artists' colony in the autumn of 1877 and Italy in 1878.
 His mother died in 1883, after which he lived in seclusion in Nagyőr.
-He returned to Nagyőr in 1887 to help deal with an outbreak of cholera but soon fell ill himself, with pneumonia.
+He returned to Nagyőr in 1887 to help deal with an outbreak of cholera, but soon fell ill himself with pneumonia.
 He spent much of 1889–1892 in Paris and returned regularly to Nagyőr (Strážky) until 1900.
 His father, Eduard, died in 1895.
 Mednyánszky held his only solo exhibition at the Galerie Georges Petit in Paris in 1897.
 From the years 1905–1911 he lived in Budapest, then later moved to Vienna.

 When the First World War broke out in 1914, Mednyánszky was in Budapest again.
 He worked as a war correspondent on the Austro-Hungarian frontlines in Galicia, Serbia, and the southern Tirol.
 In the spring of 1918, he returned to Nagyőr (Strážky) to recover from war wounds.
 After spending some time working in Budapest, Mednyánszky died in poor health in the spring of 1919, in Vienna.
 He was homosexual, having had several relationships with men throughout his life.
 The longest and most important one, with Bálint Kurdi of Vác, lasted for decades.

-His political views
+Political views

-He edgily tried to establish an association against the Pan-Slav agitators with Béla Grünwald.
-The Hungarian politician Grünwald banned Matica Slovenska.
+He tried to establish an association against the Pan-Slav agitators with the Hungarian politician Béla Grünwald.
+Grünwald banned Matica Slovenska.
 The articles of association of this organization were written by Mednyánszky.
 This association had a few thousand members.